 Always, there exists the problem of translation.
 All translation involves at least some interpretation.
 Presumed attitudes, and unseen premises abound, at every turn, unless one is very careful.
 For this discussion, I won't get into this much except to point out the common errors.
 I will explain sources for translations, if anyone is interested.

-So ok. in 2012, no one can say or read the word *resurrection* and not have their brain cells associate that word, at least subconsciously with the resurrection of Jeebus.
-I will continue to use that word, as it is a reminder that any discussion of the resurrection event implies that those involved in the discussion are taking about an historical person.
-I do not presume that.
-Jeebus may have be a person, a conflation of two Jesuses, or a total myth.
-Thus Jeebus, is not a disrespectful word.
-It's a "place holder" for, and reminder of the above.
-All the usual historical references to the "historical" Jeebus, are either forgeries, (such as Josephus 18), or references to Christians.
+So ok. in 2014, no one can say or read the word *resurrection* and not have their brain cells associate that word, at least subconsciously with the resurrection of Jesus.
+I do not presume that Jesus may have been a person, a conflation of two Jesuses, or a total myth.
+All the usual historical references to the "historical" Jesus, are either forgeries, (such as Josephus 18), or references to Christians.
 Never Jesus as an historical person.
 I admit there was a "something" .. or "somethings".
 To me the proof is mostly that the growing cult argued about the meaning of the event.
 Why would a growing cult mention the fight s at all, if they were just making up something.
 They would white-wash it all, if there was nothing.

 Also I will presume, for the moment "good faith". in Saul.
 There are good reasons NOT to do that, That's a discussion for another day.
 That's also why I will continue to say "Saul".
 He well may have had an ulterior motive.
 He changed his name to honor a Roman emperor.